What you need to know about the effects of cyberbullying on teens

 Help them understand and set boundaries with friends who may be responsible for cyberbullying them.

-If there are any videos, photos or comments being used to harm your teen, the fastest way to get them removed is to report it.
+If any videos, photos or comments are being used to harm your teen, the fastest way to get them removed is to report it.
 Most sites and apps allow you to report offensive content through settings, help or privacy.
-Individual posts and comments also have a ‘...’ feature that you click and use to report.
-If you’re having trouble finding where to report cyberbullying, check out the eSafety guide.
+Individual posts and comments also have their own settings, which you can usually find by clicking on the three dots near the post or comment to bring up a menu.
+From there, you can report and block the post/user.
+If you’re having trouble finding where to report posts and comments on a social platform, check out the eSafety guide.

 If you haven’t heard back within 48 hours and the cyberbullying is causing serious harm to your teen’s wellbeing, you can make a report to eSafety.

-If you need more information on how to address cyberbullying situations and for general cyberbullying safety tips, learn how to deal with online bullying here.
+If you need more information on how to address cyberbullying situations and for general cyberbullying safety tips, read our guide to dealing with online bullying.

 What to do if your child feels unsafe

-If your child feels unsafe, for example if someone is threatening them or your family, call the police on 000 to get help.
+If your child feels unsafe, for example, if someone is threatening them or your family, call the police on 000 to get help.
+For non-urgent situations, call the Police Assistance Line on 131 444.